 If you're enjoying this spring soup, also check out:

 Come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
-(Also please leave a review & star rating below if you give it a try - your feedback is always very appreciated.
+(Also please leave a review and star rating below if you give it a try - your feedback is always very appreciated.
 Thank you!)